FranQuant/pytorch_dl_apps/README.md

 > *This repository reproduces and extends materials from the pre-release manuscript of*
 > **Hilpisch, Y. (2025, forthcoming).
 Deep Learning with PyTorch.
 O’Reilly Media.**
-> *Adapted for educational and research purposes within a quantitative-finance context*

 * Original content © Dr. Yves Hilpisch / The Python Quants GmbH
 * Adaptations © 2025 Francisco Salazar — Academic, non-commercial use only